google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 Publish Date

-Ptsd Nightmares: How Post-traumatic Stress Disorder Affects Sleep
+PTSD Nightmares: How Post-Traumatic Stress Disorder Affects Sleep

 Ptsd’s Nighttime Terror: When Trauma Haunts Your Dreams

 Post-traumatic stress disorder (PTSD) can have profound effects on sleep, with nightmares being one of the most distressing and persistent symptoms.
 Up to 72% of individuals with PTSD experience recurring nightmares that can persist for years, even after other symptoms have improved.
-These nightmares not only disrupt sleep but can exacerbate other PTSD symptoms and significantly impact quality of life.

 1. The Complex Relationship Between PTSD and Sleep